-- Perform architectural reviews: As part of the approval process, the OSRB performs architecture review with Engineering representative to analyze the interaction between open source code, proprietary code, and third-party source code.
-The goal of this review is to ensure that architectural guidelines are respected and that the interactions among open source, proprietary, and third-party software are within the acceptable legal guidelines. - Perform linkage analysis review: The OSRB also performs a linkage analysis to determine if any open source license obligations propagate to proprietary or third-party software through linking (from API calls, etc.).
+Perform architectural reviews: As part of the approval process, the OSRB performs architecture review with engineering representative to analyze the interaction between open source code, proprietary code, and third party source code.
+The goal of this review is to ensure that developers respect the architectural guidelines and that the interactions among open source, proprietary, and third party software are within the acceptable legal guidelines.
+The architecture review includes performing a linkage analysis review to determine if any open source license obligations propagate to proprietary or third party software through linking.

-- Verify the resolution of issues that deter releasing product or launching services that contain open source. - Provide guidance on open source questions coming from company staff and engineers. - Perform code inspections as part of the pre-distribution verification, to ensure that open source license text and copyright notices have been kept intact and that engineers have updated the change logs to reflect the changes introduced to the source code. - Compile a list of license obligations that must be met to use the open source software in question and pass it to appropriate departments for fulfillment: Once the OSRB has approved the usage of open source in a product, as part of the approval process the OSRB compiles a list of obligations and passes it to the various other individuals and teams to ensure its fulfillment.
-As part of the pre-distribution process, the OSRB performs final checks before product or service releases, including verifying the fulfillment of obligations. - Develop and offer open source and compliance training: The OSRB drives the development of open source and compliance training to ensure that employees have a good understanding of the company's open source policies and compliance practices.
-In addition, the OSRB should educate employees on some of the most common open source licenses and the issues surrounding using open source in commercial contexts.
+- Verify the resolution of issues that deter releasing product or launching services that contain open source. - Provide guidance on open source questions coming from company staff and engineers. - Perform code inspections as part of the pre-distribution verification, to ensure that open source license text and copyright notices have been kept intact and that engineers have updated the change logs to reflect the changes introduced to the source code. - Compile a list of all applicable license obligations that must be fulfilled and pass it to appropriate departments for fulfillment: As part of the pre-distribution process, the OSRB performs final checks before product or service releases. - Develop and offer open source and compliance training: The OSRB drives the development of open source and compliance training to ensure that employees have a good understanding of the company's open source policies and compliance practices.
+In some cases, the training also covers the most common open source licenses and the concerns arising from using open source in commercial contexts.
 Training must be mandatory for all staff engaged in management and development of software using open source. - Host and maintain the company's open source websites: The internal website, intended for employees, focuses on open source processes and policies, guidelines, training, and announcements.
-The external website usually exists for the primary reason of making available source code packages in fulfillment of certain compliance obligations.
+The external website usually exists for the primary reason of making available source code packages in fulfillment of certain compliance obligations. - Handle compliance inquiries: The OSRB is responsible for answering any inquiries sent to the company in relation to open source compliance.
+Chapter 9 discusses the process of handling compliance inquiries. - Maintain records of compliance: The OSRB is responsible for ensuring the correctness and upkeep of compliance records for any given open source software component.

-- Handle compliance inquiries: The OSRB is responsible for answering any inquiries sent to the company in relation to open source compliance.
-Chapter 9 discusses the process of handling compliance inquiries. - Maintain records of compliance: OSRB is responsible for ensuring that all compliance records for any given open source software component are up to date. - Review end-user documentation to ensure that appropriate copyright, attribution, and license notices are given to consumers regarding open source included in the product or the software stack.
-In addition, specific to the GPL/LGPL family of licenses, provide a written offer on how to obtain the source code, when applicable. - Recommend new tools to be used as part of the compliance infrastructure that will contribute to making the compliance work more efficient through automation. - Sign off on product distribution from an open source compliance perspective. - Develop community involvement policy, process, procedures, and guidelines.
-This responsibility is not compliance-related; however, it is listed here for completion of the list of responsibilities.
+- Review end-user documentation to ensure that appropriate copyright, attribution, and license notices are presented to the end user of the product/service regarding open source included in the product or the software stack.
+In addition, specific to the GPL/ LGPL family of licenses, provide a written offer on how to obtain the source code, when applicable. - Recommend new tools to be used as part of the compliance infrastructure that will contribute to making the compliance work more efficient. - Sign off on product distribution from an open source compliance perspective. - Develop community involvement policy, process, procedures, and guidelines.
+This responsibility is not compliance-related; however, it is listed here for completion purposes.